 Volunteer for sea turtles on Malaysia’s Perhentian islands.
-Help us protect Green and Loggerhead turtle nesting sites, as well as tracking their movements with snorkel surveys whilst soaking up the beautiful scenery and culture the Perhentians have to offer.
+Help us protect Green sea turtle nesting sites, as well as tracking their movements with snorkel surveys whilst soaking up the beautiful scenery and culture the Perhentians have to offer.

-This project is split between the village and Turtle Beach, and volunteers experience both parts.
+This project is split between the Fisherman’s Village and Tiga Ruang nesting beach, and volunteers experience both parts.
 Volunteers will spend their time helping build the turtle image database; by taking images of turtles during snorkel surveys, we can identify individual turtles and map their movements around the islands.
-This data is vital to the development of an effective management plan for sea turtle conservation.Volunteers will also participate in turtle watches, to help mother sea turtles lay their eggs at night.
+This data is vital to the development of an effective management plan for sea turtle conservation.Volunteers will also participate in night patrols, to help mother sea turtles lay their eggs.

 Living and working in the village is a fantastic way to experience true Malaysian hospitality, and volunteers are always warmly welcomed.